-“It’s not like you to hesitate.”
-Delphine beckoned Saphiria forward.
+“Interesting, but it’s not like you to hesitate.”
+Delphine beckoned the girl forward.

 Delphine’s eyes furrowed, exposing the crow’s feet lurking in their corners.
 She leaned forward to inspect the collar.
-“Doesn’t it look a little dull?”
+“Isn’t it a little dull?”

 Gerbald gnawed on a grilled avian drumstick.
 “Yeah, it would explain her attitude from the other day.”

 “She threatened me when I asked her a question.”

 “The enchantment must be wearing off.”
 Delphine grabbed the collar, then pulled Saphiria in with one hand and reached into a small pouch with the other.
 “Servia.
 Get ready for the ceremony and wait outside the stable.”

 “Understood,” Saphiria muttered.
 As she walked out of the reception room, her head tilted down.
 She moved her mouth silently as if to say ‘I’m sorry’.

 Dimitry clenched his fist, and the vol pellet's jagged edge dug into his palm.
 Saphiria had no reason to apologize: she did nothing wrong.
 The blame belonged to that damned collar and anyone responsible for its existence.

 “Dimitry,” Delphine said, “what happened during your trip that Saphiria hesitated to mention?”

 To avoid a slaver’s suspicion, he conjured the most believable half-lie he could.
 “Sir Ernwin bribed me to convince you to let me work for him.
 Perhaps Saphiria wanted to avoid needless confrontation.”